Seagate/cortx/doc/Preboarding_and_Onboarding.rst

 Onboarding
 ===========

-**Error and Resolution**: As the Elasticsearch service is not running, you will encounter the below depicted error.
+**Error and Resolution**: As the Consul service is not running, you will encounter the below depicted error.

 .. image:: images/consul.PNG